mdaca/privategpt/README.md

 2. Setup an Authentication Provider:
    The [Add an identity provider](#-add-an-identity-provider) section below shows how to configure authentication providers.
 3. Setup ChromaDB as a Vectorstore:
-   ChromaDB should be running in client/server mode and available at localhost:8000 to utilize knowledge stores.
+   ChromaDB should be running in client/server mode and configured via CHROMA_URL to utilize knowledge stores.
 4. Setup MySQL as a Database Server:
    MySQL should be running and available to store the chat history.